Overview

 |---|---|---|---|---|

-| Lisvarriane Dolmen Loop | 9 km (≈13 km on some maps) | 3 h | 271 m | Shrough Dolmen, ridge views, connection to the Ballyhoura Way |
+| Lisvarriane Dolmen Loop | 9–13 km | 3 hours | 271 m | Shrough Dolmen, ridge views, Ballyhoura Way connection |

-| Millennium Stone Loop | 14 km | 4–5 h | 191 m | 13.5‑tonne Millennium Stone, red‑sandstone outcrops |
+| Millennium Stone Loop | 14 km | 4–5 hours | 191 m | 13.5-tonne Millennium Stone, red-sandstone outcrops |

-| Dolmen Loop (Lisvarrinane) | 14 km | 4–5 h | 283 m | Shrough Dolmen portal tomb, summit panorama |
+| Dolmen Loop (Lisvarrinane) | 14 km | 4–5 hours | 283 m | Shrough Dolmen portal tomb, summit panorama |

-All three walks are classified as moderate and are well‑signposted.
 The Lisvarriane Dolmen Loop begins at the Lisvarrinane Village Trail Head, a small car park off the R639 near the village of Lisvarrinane.
 The Millennium Stone Loop and the Dolmen Loop start from the Christ the King Trail Head, situated beside the iconic Christ the King statue that overlooks the Glen of Aherlow.

 Practical Information

-Slievenamuck is freely accessible to the public; there is no admission fee.
+Slievenamuck is freely accessible to the public with no admission fee.
 The main trailheads have free parking and are reachable via the R639, which links the towns of Bansha and Galbally.
-The walks are moderate in difficulty, with the longest route (Millennium Stone Loop) taking around five hours for a steady pace.
-Mobile phone coverage is generally good along the ridge, but a paper map or a GPS device is advisable, especially in poor weather.

-Getting there – From Limerick, take the N24 east to Bansha and follow signs for the R639 towards Lisvarrinane.
+- Getting There: From Limerick, take the N24 east to Bansha and follow signs for the R639 towards Lisvarrinane.
 From Dublin, the drive via the M7 and N24 takes roughly two hours.
 Public transport is limited; the nearest bus stop is in Bansha, from where a short taxi ride will bring you to the trailhead.

 Nearby Attractions